(c) 2024 PillSync.com

 The safety and effectiveness of rosuvastatin tablets as an adjunct to diet to reduce LDL-C have been established in pediatric patients 8 years of age and older with HeFH.
 Use of rosuvastatin tablets for this indication is based on one 12-week controlled trial with a 40-week open-label extension period in 176 pediatric patients 10 years of age and older with HeFH and one 2-year open-label, uncontrolled trial in 175 pediatric patients 8 years of age and older with HeFH [see Clinical Studies (14) ].
 In the 1-year trial with a 12-week controlled phase, there was no detectable effect of rosuvastatin tablets on growth, weight, BMI (body mass index), or sexual maturation in patients aged 10 to 17 years.

-The safety and effectiveness of rosuvastatin tablets as an adjunct to other LDL-C-lowering therapies to reduce LDL-C have been established pediatric patients 7 years of age and older with HoFH.
+The safety and effectiveness of rosuvastatin tablets as an adjunct to other LDL-C-lowering therapies to reduce LDL-C have been established in pediatric patients 7 years of age and older with HoFH.
 Use of rosuvastatin tablets for this indication is based on a randomized, placebo-controlled, cross-over study in 14 pediatric patients 7 years of age and older with HoFH [see Clinical Studies (14)].

 The safety and effectiveness of rosuvastatin tablets have not been established in pediatric patients younger than 8 years of age with HeFH, younger than 7 years of age with HoFH, or in pediatric patients with other types of hyperlipidemia (other than HeFH or HoFH).